-Robert Zimmer, The University of Chicago President
+Robert Zimmer, Chancellor of the University of Chicago

-STATEMENT FROM THE PRESIDENT
+STATEMENT FROM THE CHANCELLOR

 Cultivating a campus climate that welcomes people of all backgrounds